menu

 Eagle is a somewhat ethnically-diverse city.
 The people who call Eagle home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Eagle residents report their race to be White, followed by Asian.
 Important ancestries of people in Eagle include English, German, Irish, Italian, and European.

 The most common language spoken in Eagle is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Vietnamese.